James Fitzjames: Legacy

 After the disappearance of the Franklin Expedition, Fitzjames' loss was recorded on various monuments to it, such as one statue at Waterloo Place in London.
-According to at least one source, he was idolised somewhat by Sir Clements Markham and Sir Albert Hastings Markham as an idealistic Arctic explorer.
+He was idolised by Sir Clements Markham as the beau ideal of an Arctic officer.
 Furthermore, he may have inadvertently acted as a model for Captain Robert Falcon Scott.

 The only overt tribute to Fitzjames was in a family record 'The Story of the Gambiers', written in 1924 for private circulation by Mrs. Cuthbert Heath, a descendant of Sir James Gambier and published in 1924, in which Mrs. Heath wrote:

 In popular culture

 James Fitzjames appears as a character in the 2007 novel, The Terror by Dan Simmons, a fictionalized account of Franklin's lost expedition, as well as the 2018 television adaptation, where he is portrayed by Tobias Menzies.